kuang-j-wei/neetcode/notes/dsa-beginners.md

 * We can then pop elements one by one to build into a sorted array
 * Since each pop action takes $O(\log{n})$, the total time complexity is $O(n\log{n})$
 * Note that for general searching, we still have to search through the whole heap, so time is $O(n)$
-  * This is because say the target value is larger than the current root of a min heap
+  * This is because say the target value is larger  ent root of a min heap
   * We don't know if the target is going to be in left or right subtree